Approved by the Committee on Licensure on May 12, 2020

 The American Society of Civil Engineers (ASCE) supports enhanced licensure mobility through expedited comity for professional licensure among licensing jurisdictions.

-Expedited comity enables a professional engineer with a current Council Record from the National Council of Examiners for Engineering and Surveying (NCEES), who is designated by NCEES to be a Model Law Engineer, to receive a license from another jurisdiction within several days to two weeks' time.
+Expedited comity enables a professional engineer who holds a current record from the National Council of Examiners for Engineering and Surveying (NCEES), and who is designated by NCEES to be a Model Law Engineer or Model Law Structural Engineer, to receive a license from another jurisdiction.

 The complexity of engineering projects frequently results in a team approach involving several firms and offices in multiple locations.
 As a consequence, ASCE perceives a need for expedited licensure by comity in response to employment and project opportunities in other jurisdictions.
-An engineer, who is licensed in one jurisdiction and has demonstrated professional competence through years of successful practice, should be able to obtain licensure in other jurisdictions in a timely manner by a simple, uniform process.
-Currently, procedures and administrative regulations in some jurisdictions unnecessarily delay acquisition of a license by comity for a professional engineer who is already licensed.
+An engineer, licensed in one jurisdiction, with demonstrated professional competence through years of successful practice and has a clear conduct record should be able to obtain a license in other jurisdictions in a timely manner by a simple, uniform process subject to any special qualifications which may be imposed by jurisdictions due to specific local conditions (e.g., seismic, permafrost, hurricanes).
+Currently, procedures and administrative regulations in some jurisdictions unnecessarily delay acquisition of a license by comity for a professional engineer who is already licensed in another jurisdiction.

-Engineers in responsible charge of projects in a jurisdiction must be licensed and in many cases also work for a company with the required certificate of authorization.
+Engineers in responsible charge of projects in a jurisdiction must be licensed by that jurisdiction and in many cases also work for a company with the required certificate of authorization from that jurisdiction.
 In some jurisdictions, if an engineer submits a proposal without these credentials the engineer could be charged with practicing without a license and the company could be penalized for practicing without a proper certificate of authorization or state registration.

-Civil engineering practice requires a wide national and global vision on the part of engineers, including a rapid and effective response to infrastructure and other public needs, and fewer constraints to engineering practice in multiple jurisdictions.
+Civil engineering practice requires a wide national and global vision on the part of engineers, including a rapid and effective response to infrastructure and other public needs, and timely jurisdiction approval of requests for authorization to practice engineering in other jurisdictions.

 ASCE Policy Statement 464